 History of USS Victorious

 The current Victorious is a Sovereign class vessel.
-Commissioned on the 11th of December 2398.
+Commissioned on the 11th of December 2378.
 The Captain and crew of the of the Excelsior class USS Victorious were reassigned to the newly constructed Sovereign class USS Atlantis.
-Starfleet Operations grants special dispensation to change the name to USS Victorious in honor of its predecessors 70 years of service.
-USS Victorious is currently assigned to the Genesis Fleet as Flag ship of the fleet.
+Starfleet Operations grants special dispensation to change the name to USS Victorious in honor of its predecessors 50 years of service.
+USS Victorious was assigned to the Genesis Fleet as Flag ship of the fleet.
+The USS Victorious is currently assigned to STARFLEETs Second Fleet.
 This Sovereign class ship has been modified for command duties.
 Like its predecessor, this Victorious has a flag bridge and a combat information center (CIC) and extensive backups and redundancies for all tactical systems.

 History of ships named Victorious